 State and Local

-Although partnerships are plentiful, they lack ways to evaluate their effects: “the development of meaningful metrics and objective measurement of their partnerships’ impact on improving community health.”
-One of the consequences of lacking metrics is that data on health disparities is not always available; it has been over 6 years since the Association of State and Territorial Offices (ASTHO) updated their health equity state snapshots.
 Additionally, while federal grant support is often important in the short term, it is rarely a long-term source of funding for ongoing operations.
-A majority of states are participating in the State Partnership Initiative, but these partnerships only run from September, 2015 to July, 2020.
+A majority of states participated in the State Partnership Initiative, but those partnerships only ran from September 2015 to July 2020.
 Partnerships have also seen unsteady levels of funding over the last decade: grants to improve minority health that ran from 2010-2013 allocated $5.9 million across all states; grants to address health disparities that ran from 2015-2020 allocated $4.1 million across all states.

 The Private Sector